gajju-ary/gajju-ary/README.md

 - 👋 Hi, I’m @gajju-ary
-- 👀 I’m interested in JobRole Software Developer
+- 👀 a Software Developer
-- 🌱 I’m currently learning Java & DSA
+- 🌱 a Problem Solver
-- 💞️ I’m looking to collaborate on Some Website Development
+- 💞️ I’m available to collaborate on Some Website Development
 - 📫

 <!---